 A historic building refurbished as a trendy design hotel, with a popular bar and restaurant

-Owned by Morgans Hotel Group (the company started by Studio 54 mastermind Ian Schrager and known best for hip hotels like Miami's Delano and New York's Royalton), the Clift, in Union Square, is one of the trendiest hotels in San Francisco.
+Clift Royal Sonesta Hotel is currently owned by Sonesta, after previously being managed by Morgans Hotel Group (the company started by Studio 54 mastermind Ian Schrager and known best for hip hotels like Miami's Delano and New York's Royalton).
+Set in Union Square, Clift is one of the trendiest hotels in San Francisco.
 Where most of downtown's hotel bars tend towards subdued and subtle, the Clift's Redwood Room feels like a night club, complete with $20 cocktails, multimedia artwork, and a large enough crowd of late-night revelers that even standing space becomes high-value real estate as the night goes on.
 The cavernous lobby is dark and moody and selectively lit to highlight a collection of funky furniture whose designer roster is the hotel equivalent of name-dropping, including the memorable and oft-photographed Alice in Wonderland-esque giant chair.
 Rooms are on the small side for the area (starting at 260 square feet), but the minimalist design and white and lavender décor make them feel larger than they are.
 The small bathrooms, too, feel less cramped thanks to smart, clean design.

-The 372-room hotel actually dates back to 1916, but the Morgans Group overhaul, headed up by Philippe Starck and Ian Schrager himself, was finished in 2001 and left little evidence of the building's Art Deco history, aside from its stone exterior.
+The 372-room hotel actually dates back to 1916, but the Morgans Group completed an overhaul of the property, headed up by Philippe Starck and Ian Schrager himself.
+The renovation was finished in 2001 and left little evidence of the building's Art Deco history, aside from its stone exterior.
 If you're looking for history, the Sir Francis Drake and the Westin St. Francis go to lengths to showcase their historic homes.

 Anyone who finds themselves less concerned with the scene, and more concerned with amenities and services, might find the Clift lacking: There are well-dressed, good-looking doormen, a 24-hour concierge, and room service, but there's no turndown service, newspaper delivery, or extra perks.
 The amenities are limited to a business center and a small fitness room.